pwtail/readme/README.md

 **How is it possible?**

 Balrog uses the **greenlet** hack, which is best known from its use in sqlalchemy.
 It removes the need for functions to have the async/await keywords despite them having an async implementation.
-Balrog uses that trick all the way down.

-Here I've put up a small package [greenbrew](https://github.com/balrogproject/greenbrew) for those who haven't seen the trick.
+Those who haven't seen the trick - take a look at the [shadow](https://github.com/balrogproject/shadow) package.

 **Intended for web applications**